AlexanderPro/WindowTextExtractor/README.md

 WindowTextExtractor
 =============

-WindowTextExtractor allows you to get a text from any window of an operating system including microsoft office programs, console windows and any window with support of Microsoft UI Automation (UIA).
-Password windows are being developed.
+WindowTextExtractor allows you to get a text from any window of an operating system including microsoft office programs, console windows, asterisk passwords and any window with support of Microsoft UI Automation (UIA).

 Requirements
 --------------------